glover52/Weather-App/docs/HOWTO.md

 To remove, simply delete the specific object from the file.

+###Troubleshooting

+#####ERROR: Weather Stations file could not be loaded!
+Weather station file missing or corrupt.
+The most likley cause for this is a missing [.weather_stations.json](../.weather_stations.json) file.

+#####ERROR: Unable to establish connection to BOM
+Program is unable to connect to the BOM website.
+Please check that your internet connection is active, and that the program is not being blocked by a firewall or other software.

+#####ERROR: Unable to save to favorites
+May happen if the program is in a protected directory, ensure that you have file write permissions.

 ##Building:
 This project requires java 1.8 or later to build.